NutekSecurity/learn-c/README.md

 **dev**, so act like one and create yourself a folder where your source code will live and then, write in terminal `git clone https://github.com/ThrowTheSwitch/Unity`, press `<Enter>`, and that's it.
 You just cloned your first open source project.
-This one is unit testing framework that will help us get to know what's working in out programs and what's not. _Don't Reapeat Yourself_ and write down the exact flow of the commands and maybe some additional notes what happened, because it's important.
+This one is unit testing framework that will help us get to know what's working in our programs and what's not. _Don't Reapeat Yourself_ and write down the exact flow of the commands and maybe some additional notes what happened, because it's important.

 ### Unity, unit testing framework